Supply Chain Management Programs

 The Master of Science in Supply Chain Management (MS SCM) degree program teaches design and management of industrial supply chains, including how to improve operations and how to resolve related key issues.
 SCM graduates use their analytical decision-making skills and advanced knowledge to address supply chain concerns that arise as operations become increasingly more sophisticated.
 Read more…

-In addition, we offers an Master of Business Administration degree with concentration on Operations Management.
+In addition, we offer an MBA degree with concentration on Supply Chain Management.

 Operations Management emphasizes the development of models, methods, applications and algorithms as they apply to problems in industrial manufacturing, complex supply chains and services.
 Students are exposed to deterministic and stochastic modeling and may apply and develop these and new methods to solve problems in their selected topics.
 Students may combine a major in finance, information systems or marketing with one in operations management/supply chain management.